ga-dc/bloomberg/readme.md

 Ultimately we are trying to answer the question:

->How do we build web applications ./exercises/03-tables/and sites for an optimal interaction experience on a multitude of devices?
+>How do we build web applications and sites for an optimal interaction experience on a multitude of devices?

 ### How we got here